December 13th 2014

-I rapped along to Jaden Smith, as my head bopped to the beat and my fingers clacked on the keys.
-My final essay on Environmental Planning was coming along surprisingly well, despite the upset stomach and foggy brain.
+I rapped along to 3-Card, as my head bopped to the beat and my fingers clacked on the keys.
+Despite the upset stomach and foggy brain, my final essay on Environmental Planning was coming along surprisingly well.
 Jiggling my head back and forth to clear the wooziness, I-

 5 seconds later